Blake Masters

 Masters issued non-fungible tokens (NFTs) to fundraise for his campaign, announcing that the first 99 donors to contribute over $5,800 to his campaign would receive a limited edition NFT that would allow access to a private chat server and live events, as well as a copy of his book signed by himself and Thiel.[42][43]
 Within the first 36 hours, Masters raised $575,000 for his campaign from selling NFTs.[44]

-During his campaign, Masters promoted the ideas of deceased white supremacist Sam Francis, and cited a book of Francis’ essays as an influence on his style of conservatism.[4]
+During his campaign, Masters cited the book Beautiful Losers, a collection of white supremacist writer Sam Francis‘ essays, as an influence on his style of conservatism.[2]

-In the November 8, 2022 election, Masters was defeated by Kelly[43] 46.5 percent to the latter’s 51.4 percent with 95 percent of the votes tallied.
-The AP called the election.[44]
-Masters was the weakest-performing statewide Republican candidate in Arizona, receiving fewer votes than even controversial Secretary of State candidate Mark Finchem, and the Washington Post published an analysis by Aaron Blake calling him one of the “worst candidates of the 2022 election.”[45]
+In the November 8, 2022 election, Masters was defeated by Kelly by a margin of 4.9%.[47][48]
+Masters was the weakest-performing statewide Republican candidate in Arizona, receiving fewer votes than even controversial Secretary of State candidate Mark Finchem.
+Masters underperformed Donald Trump in Arizona in 2020 by 4.6%, despite 2022 being a more favorable year for Republicans.[49]
+The Washington Post published an analysis by Aaron Blake calling him one of the “worst candidates of the 2022 election.”[7]

-Masters later conceded the race to Kelly a week after the election.
-After his election loss, Masters acknowledged Republicans needed to rethink the way they run campaigns.[46]
+Masters later conceded the race to Kelly.
+After his election loss, Masters acknowledged Republicans needed to rethink the way they run campaigns.[50]

 Political views and statements